VincentVanCode101/ansible/README.md

 # Languages
 ansible-playbook playbooks/languages/go_lang.yml

-# Terminal
+# Terminal Applications
-ansible-playbook playbooks/terminal/neovim.yml
+ansible-playbook playbooks/terminal_applications/neovim.yml
-ansible-playbook playbooks/terminal/fzf.yml # On a new system for it to take affect, you have to call ~/.fzf/install ansible-playbook playbooks/terminal/tmux.yml ansible-playbook playbooks/terminal/install_zsh.yml # Make sure to log-out and in again for this to take affect
+ansible-playbook playbooks/terminal_applications/fzf.yml # On a new system for it to take affect, you have to call ~/.fzf/install ansible-playbook playbooks/terminal_applications/tmux.yml ansible-playbook playbooks/terminal_applications/install_zsh.yml # Make sure to log-out and in again for this to take affect

 # GUIs
 ansible-playbook playbooks/gui/brave_browser.yml